11 Free Reading Comprehension Exercises Online

 Here are 11 free websites we think you’ll find useful for reading comprehension.

-This site offers numerous reading comprehension exercises that are unique, colorful and interactive.
+This site, which is suitable for grades K-12, offers numerous reading comprehension exercises that are unique, colorful, and interactive.
 Exercises include:

-- Informational Passages.
-These passages provide engaging information to students with a wide range of topics from which to choose.
-These passages help students learn about intriguing subjects while expanding their vocabulary and improving their comprehension skills.
+- Informational passages: These passages provide engaging information to students with a wide range of topics.
+They help students learn about intriguing subjects while expanding their vocabulary and improving their comprehension skills.